 The main aim of the Computer Services Department is to deliver a prompt and effective IT support service via a single point of contact for both staff and students.
-In addition to providing first level support the department is tasked with maintaining the school's data, telephony, security and audio visual infrastructure and all associated IT equipment.
+In addition to providing first level support, the department is tasked with maintaining the school's data, telephony, security and audio visual infrastructure and all associated IT equipment.

-Within the virtual environment features such as High Availability (HA), Distributed Resource Scheduler (DRS) and VMotion are taken advantage of, providing automatic redundancy failover and the ability to move live virtual servers between cluster nodes on the fly.
+Within the virtual environment, features such as High Availability (HA), Distributed Resource Scheduler (DRS) and VMotion are taken advantage of, providing automatic redundancy, failover and the ability to move live virtual servers between cluster nodes on the fly.

-The School has a significant Internet presence at Telford with a primary 100Mbps connection and a secondary 10Mbps connection.
+The School has a significant Internet presence at Telford with a primary 100Mbps connection and a diverse secondary 10Mbps connection.
 Multiple dedicated web servers running Windows IIS, host all online content, including Thomas Telford School's Online Curriculum and web sites.
 Additionally, Madeley Academy and Bulwell Academy web sites are hosted within our data-centre.
-Our content has reached over a million students nationally, and over 1,000 schools have subscribed to our online content.
+Historically our content has reached over a million students nationally, and over 1,000 schools have previously subscribed to our online content.
 All servers are managed and maintained by the Computer Services staff.

 The School Extranet, a private connection to our network, makes all user content accessible to Students and Staff from anywhere in the world via our own homepage.
 This virtual office environment allows both Staff and Students to transfer work to and from school.
 Only staff and students with current user IDs and passwords are able to make use of this facility.